Geunchogo of Baekje: Strengthening royal power

 Upon ascending the throne, he set out to solidify the royal power within the Baekje state.
 He reduced the power of the aristocracy and set up a system of local government with regional heads appointed by the court.
 He married a wife from the Jin clan, setting a precedent for his successors, and he moved the capital to Hansan, today's southeast Seoul.

 Territorial expansion

 Under Geunchogo, the kingdom reached its greatest geographic extent and political power.
-The remaining tribes of Mahan were annexed in 369, completing Baekje's control over all of present-day Jeolla-do.
+The remaining tribes of Mahan were annexed in 369, completing Baekje's control over all of present-day Jeolla Province.
 Gaya confederacy states west of the Nakdong River were also made Baekje dependencies.

 In 369, Baekje was invaded by Goguryeo, but counterattacked in force at the Battle of Chiyang.
 In 371, the Baekje army of 30,000, led by Crown Prince Geungusu, took the fortress of Pyongyang and killed Gogugwon of Goguryeo.

-At the end of these conquests, Baekje ringed the Yellow Sea, and controlled much of the Korean peninsula, including all of Gyeonggi, Chungcheong, and Jeolla and parts of Gangwon and Hwanghae provinces.
+At the end of these conquests, Baekje ringed the Yellow Sea, and controlled much of the Korean peninsula, including all of Gyeonggi Province, Chungcheong, and Jeolla Province and parts of Gangwon and Hwanghae Provinces.